Jubilation and gunfire as Syrians celebrate the end of the Assad family's half-century rule

 The Gulf nation of Qatar, a key regional mediator, hosted an emergency meeting of foreign ministers and top officials from eight countries with interests in Syria late Saturday.
 The participants included Iran, Saudi Arabia, Russia and Turkey.

-Majed al-Ansari, Qatar’s Foreign Ministry spokesman, told reporters that they agreed on the need “to engage all parties on the ground," including the HTS, and that the main concern is “stability and safe transition.”
+Majed al-Ansari, Qatar’s Foreign Ministry spokesman, said they agreed on the need “to engage all parties on the ground," including the HTS, and that the main concern is “stability and safe transition.”

-Netanyahu said the 1974 agreement separating Israeli and Syrian forces in the Golan Heights had “collapsed," with Syrian soldiers abandoning their positions, and that Israel had seized the buffer zone for its own protection.

-The military said the deployment was meant to provide security for residents of the Israeli-annexed Golan Heights.
-Israel captured the territory in the 1967 Mideast war and the international community, except for the United States, views it as occupied.

 Sewell reported from Beirut.
-Associated Press writers Bassem Mroue, Sarah El Deeb and Kareem Chehayeb in Beirut, Samar Kassaballi, Omar Sanadiki and Ghaith Alsayed in Damascus, Syria, Jon Gambrell in Manama, Bahrain, Josef Federman in Doha, Qatar, and Tia Goldenberg in Jerusalem contributed to this report.
+Associated Press writers Bassem Mroue, Sarah El Deeb and Kareem Chehayeb in Beirut; Samar Kassaballi, Omar Sanadiki and Ghaith Alsayed in Damascus; Jon Gambrell in Manama, Bahrain; Josef Federman in Doha, Qatar; and Tia Goldenberg in Jerusalem contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.